e2eSolutionArchitect/academy/bootcamp/azure/azure-role-based-bootcamp.md

-## Azure cloud Role-based bootcamp for IT Professionals and University IT Graduates
+## Azure Cloud Role-based bootcamp for IT Professionals and University IT Graduates

 *** Role-based training *** for Cloud Engineers and Architects

 ----------------------------
 ### :star: About this training program

-- Cloud Role-based bootcamp is primarily a CLASSROOM and Hybrid program ***ONLINE & CLASSROOM***.
+- Cloud Role-based bootcamp is primarily a CLASSROOM and Hybrid program (***ONLINE & CLASSROOM***).
 Outstation candidates can attend via online mode.
-- This series consists of several workshops as per the agenda ( mentioned in the Agenda section)
+- It is a series of workshop-based sessions as per the agenda ( mentioned in the Agenda section)
-- Candidates can register for one or more workshops as per their interest
+- Candidates can register for one or more sessions as per their choice
 - :bell:  Registration for every session is separate.
 Candidate needs to register separately
 - Please check the Eventbrite link for the particular session's schedule
 - Venue or Online meeting link will be shared with registered candidates only